ConnectingForces326/eclipse-analysis-pipeline/README.md

 Flags low-confidence measurements based on circle-fit error

     Results
-93% accuracy on a held-out test set (35 train / 15 test, stratified by phase) 96% accuracy under cross-validation
+- 97% accuracy on a held-out test set, 94% under 5-fold cross-validation (KNN)
-Validated with a confusion matrix, an ablation study, and a generalization test on an unseen frame Calibration check: 0.18% coverage measured on a known full-disk frame where ground truth is near zero
+- With the coverage feature removed, still 97% held-out / 91% cross-validated, confirming the other measured features carry real signal
+- Validated with a confusion matrix and a coverage-ablation study; see eclipse_classifier_training.ipynb for the full training and evaluation code

     Approach
   Deliberately classical and deterministic, no generative AI, no neural networks.
 Every output is traceable by hand: